It’s Wordless Wednesday again where I quickly show you some super cool art. Today I’ve got Ladder for Booker T. Washington by Martin Puryear.

 This artwork has several great resources available online to include it in your classroom.
 Check these out.

 - A full lesson plan with handouts, activities, information, and more from the National Endowment for the Humanities

 - Martin Puryear feature on PBS’s art:21.
 Ladder for Booker T was featured on the Time episode.
 Videos, text, and information about the art and artist.

 - This lesson from the Memorial Hall Museum Online uses this artwork in a lesson about Civil Rights.

 The below links are affiliate links.
-The Art Curator for Kids receives a small fraction of the sales made through these links.
+Art Class Curator receives a small fraction of the sales made through these links.
 Thank you for your support.

 If you like this artwork, you may also like: